Empirical Research in Accounting: Tools and Methods

 • Extensive revisions to material on IV

-If you have suggestions for the book or requests, please feel free to contact either Ian or Tony.
+If you have comments or requests, please feel free to contact either Ian or Tony.
 Alternatively, you may create a new issue describing your suggestion in the repository for the companion package for this course here.